Lara Croft and the Temple of Osiris: Plot

-Deep in the deserts of Egypt Lara Croft joins forces with rival treasure hunter Carter Bell and imprisoned gods Isis and Horus, to defeat the evil deity Set.
+Deep in the deserts of Egypt, Lara Croft joins forces with rival treasure hunter Carter Bell and imprisoned gods Isis and Horus, to defeat the evil deity Set.
 Lara and her companions battle the elements of nature through ancient tombs and they must recover the fragments of Osiris to stop Set from enslaving all humanity.

 Development

 Crystal Dynamics began development on Temple of Osiris in 2013, following the release of Tomb Raider.
 Nixxes Software provided development support on the game; they had collaborated with Crystal Dynamics on previous Tomb Raider games.
+In a 2022 interview with Digital Foundry, composer Wilbert Roget II stated that Crystal Dynamics had originally planned for the Lara Croft brand to become its own spin-off franchise from the Tomb Raider IP.
 The studio completed development in November 2014.
 That month, Valve and Crystal Dynamics organized a contest for people to produce and submit promotional Tomb Raider themed content for the video game Team Fortress 2.
 The winning items were revealed on 3 December and were implemented in Team Fortress 2 as rewards for people who pre-purchased Temple of Osiris.
 Contest winners received a selection of titles from Square Enix's catalogue on Steam.

 Release

 The game launched on 9 December 2014.
 The studio released the game's original soundtrack as a free download.
-A limited Gold Edition of the game was available to purchase in retail; it included a 3-inch Lara figurine, art book, a map of the game's overworld, and a season pass for downloadable content (DLC).
+A limited Gold Edition of the game was available to purchase; it included a 3-inch Lara figurine, art book, a map of the game's overworld, and a season pass for downloadable content (DLC).
 The game was released as part of PlayStation Plus free games in August 2015.
 The game was released as part of Microsoft Games with Gold free games in May 2017.

 Prior to the game's launch, a season pass was announced which would include all future downloadable content for the game.
 Four downloadable content packs were released in January 2015, three of which contained in-game items and character skins based on Tomb Raider: Legend, and the Deus Ex and Hitman franchises.
 These themed packs were previously available as bonuses for pre-ordering the game from specific retailers.
 The fourth content pack, titled Icy Death, added various in-game items, a tomb featuring new puzzles and enemies, and a Lara Croft character skin based on the 2013 Tomb Raider video game.
 On 2 February, the Twisted Gears downloadable pack was released featuring a tomb, new in-game items, and a Lara Croft character skin based on the original Tomb Raider game.

+In March 2020, Square Enix made Temple of Osiris and the 2013 Tomb Raider reboot redeemable for free on Steam for a limited time during the COVID-19 pandemic as part of their "Stay Home and Play" campaign in order to encourage social distancing.

+The Lara Croft Collection

+A collection of Temple of Osiris and its predecessor Guardian of Light, The Lara Croft Collection, was released for Nintendo Switch in June 2023, published by Feral Interactive.